-30.21.6 Outputs for debugging implicit models
+30.23.6 Output for Debugging Implicit Models

 In implicit analysis it is almost inevitable to run into convergence problems, especially when contacts are involved.
-When this happens the user usually craves for information on what's gone wrong.
-For the Mortar contact, detailed information on penetration distance and potential contact release (i.e., penetration becomes too large for the contact to be detected in subsequent steps) can be requested through MINFO = 1 on CONTROL_OUTPUT.
-With this option information on largest penetration, both absolute and relative, is given in the message files after each converged step, including a warning if penetration is close to being released.
-It also reports the elements with largest penetrations which makes it easy to locate critical areas of the model in LS-PrePost.
-Contact release should be avoided or otherwise results may be useless.
+To obtain detailed information on penetration distance and potential contact release (meaning penetration becomes too large for the contact to be detected in subsequent steps), set MINFO = 1 on CONTROL_OUTPUT.
+This option causes the LS-DYNA to provide information on the largest penetration, both absolute and relative, in the message files after each converged step, including a warning if penetration is close to being released.
+It also reports the elements with largest penetrations, making it easy to locate critical areas of the model in LS-PrePost.
+Contact release should be avoided.
+Otherwise, results may be useless.